Anti-Latexin Antibody (FITC) (Mouse Monoclonal antibody) General Information

 Recombinant Human Latexin / Lxn protein (Catalog#10211-H07E)

-This antibody was obtained from a rabbit immunized with purified, recombinant Human Latexin / Lxn (rh Latexin / Lxn; Catalog#10211-H07E; NP_064554.3; Glu 2-Glu 222) and conjugated with PE under optimum conditions, the unreacted PE was removed.
+This antibody was produced from a hybridoma resulting from the fusion of a mouse myeloma with B cells obtained from a mouse immunized with purified, recombinant Human Latexin / Lxn (rh Latexin / Lxn; Catalog#10211-H07E; NP_064554.3; Glu 2-Glu 222) and conjugated with FITC under optimum conditions, the unreacted FITC was removed.

 This antibody is shipped as liquid solution at ambient temperature.
 Upon receipt, store it immediately at the temperature recommended below.